 The small town of Montélimar is not one that a lot of foreign tourists flock to.
-Located in the Drôme department in the region of Auvergne-Rhône-Alpes, it is charming little town surrounded by the natural landscapes of Gorges de l’Ardèche and other large regional parks.
+Located in the Drôme department in the region of Auvergne-Rhône-Alpes near Lyon and Valence, it is charming little town surrounded by the natural landscapes of Gorges de l’Ardèche and other large regional parks.

 The nearby mountain range, Mont Ventoux, boasts incredible hiking trails all year round.
-But what really sets Montelimar apart is the famous Nougat de Montelimar, a sweet and chewy candy with a creamy center that is internationally renowned.
+But what Montelimar is really famous for is its Nougat de Montelimar, a sweet and chewy candy with a creamy center that is internationally renowned.

 The first nougat recipes date back to the Middle East and Mesopotamia (today known as Iraq).
 With almond trees being grown in the area since at least the 14th century, it is not clear when the Montélimar nougat was first invented and when the first French nougat recipes became popular.

 Right on the border of the region of Provence, the Montélimar nougat has long been one of the 13 traditional desserts that are served in Provence during Christmas.
 White nougat is served as a reminder of the good days, and black for the more somber ones.

 But the real success of Montélimar nougat is due to the city’s former mayor turned President of France, Emile Loubet.

 Promoting his hometown and the nougat during his presidency (1899–1906), he started offering it to visiting foreign presidents, royalty, and diplomats.
 Visitors and reporters to the Palais de l’Elysées would be offered some nougat to taste and experience.